Olampit/ProjetE4/README.md

 5 - install the TempestSDR project from https://github.com/Olampit/ProjetE4

+6 - create the udev ruleset to allow you to write on the LimeSDR sudo nano /etc/udev/rules.d/64-limesdr.rules

+Copy
+SUBSYSTEM=="usb", ATTR{idVendor}=="0403", ATTR{idProduct}=="601f", MODE="0666", GROUP="plugdev"
+inside

+save and reload the udev :
+sudo udevadm control --reload-rules sudo udevadm trigger

-6 - Make all the files needed :  (starting from above JavaGUI and the plugins). there, you can make all cd JavaGUI
+7 - Make all the files needed :  (starting from above JavaGUI and the plugins). there, you can make all cd JavaGUI